Psychology Beginner

 How does FOMO affect conversion rates?

 FOMO increases urgency and reduces decision procrastination — two of the main reasons visitors don't convert on their first visit.
-Studies from Eventbrite found 69% of millennials experience FOMO regularly, making them more likely to buy impulsively when FOMO triggers are present.
-In e-commerce, adding real-time social proof notifications ('X people viewing this') has been shown to increase conversion by 15–25% on product pages with genuine data.
+In e-commerce, adding real-time social proof notifications ('X people viewing this') has been shown to increase conversion by 15–25% on product pages when using genuine data.
+In event and course sales, showing remaining seat counts produces measurable conversion lifts when the scarcity is real.
+The key word is genuine: manufactured FOMO (fake counters, scripted notifications) builds short-term lift but damages long-term credibility when detected.

 What is the difference between FOMO and scarcity in marketing?